apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### MeZO

 The [MeZO paper](https://arxiv.org/abs/2305.17333), also known as "Fine-Tuning Language Models with Just Forward Passes" is why I think any of this is even tractable or interesting at all.
 The paper does not introduce any particularly new concepts.
-No new fancy algorithmic tricks.
-In fact, instead of adding they subtract.
-It describes a way to implement ZO that's extremely efficient and scalable.
+No new algorithmic tricks.
+It's more of an engineering paper, and yet another paper in a long line of "wait, why does this work?"

+There were two core ideas in this paper.

 For a description of the method, you can skip down to the "MeZO Math" section.
 But I want to talk first about why it's efficient.